DuNguyenSCF/STDASeg/README.md

 <img src="./Figure_04_CTML_framework.jpg" width = 90% alt="Visual comparison of the segmentation results." align=center />

 ## Training
-### Pretrained checkpoint for ViT in TRansUNet, SwinTransformer in SwinUNet, DoveNet (for generating crack data)
+### Pretrained checkpoints for ViT in TRansUNet, SwinTransformer in SwinUNet, DoveNet (for generating crack data)
 Download from from [this](https://drive.google.com/file/d/12og9wIZUHFB6cxNB_AkU8PWcEdkqqb2Y/view?usp=drive_link) link. and extract to the folder "code"

 ## Acknowledgment